Data Submission Process

 The process for submitting data will generally include the following steps (in this order):

-• Review your completed datasets with your collaborators, PI or Co-PIs.
-Your data is only viewable by your project until the Hub releases it.
+- Review your completed datasets with your collaborators, PI or Co-PIs.
+Your data is only viewable by your project until you agree to release it.

-• Notify the Hub at help@facebase.org to release your datasets to the public.
+- Notify us at help@facebase.org to release your datasets to the public.

-IMPORTANT Your datasets are not released until the Hub reviews them and updates their release status.
-Until the Hub has released your datasets, they are not visible and usable by the public.
+IMPORTANT Your datasets are not released until the we review them and updates their release status.
+Until FaceBase has released your datasets, they are not visible and usable by the public.

 So once you have joined the right group and are logged in to the FaceBase Data Browser, you are ready to get started with Creating a Dataset.